citrus/spree_variant_options/README.md

 Versions
 --------

-Spree Variant Options works on Spree 0.30.x and above...
+Spree Variant Options works on Spree 0.30.x through 0.60.x.
+0.70.x compatibility is just around the corner...
 Please let me know if you run into any issues.

 Testing